 Bronchial Asthma and Atopy: A Concorded Hypothesis by Alex Dunedin

 This is a complete manuscript written and developed over many years which represents a thorough study of bronchial asthma and the atopic conditions.
-It draws together lines of investigation such that a pattern is suggested in the biomedical events and is interpreted in a particular way so as to suggest these allergic conditions as a deficiency of a particular enzyme and detoxification medium.
+It draws together lines of investigation such that a pattern is suggested in the biomedical events.

 As with all ideas, they become hypotheses when they are presented in a structured way that attempts to provide a clear rational for what is taking place.
 The traditions of scientific method involve citing where each piece of information has been drawn from, and providing a bibliography of references so that readers can go back to the original texts to explore the original context and meaning.